How to fax with a Mac in 2019

-Mac OS X users should note that while many features are listed by online fax services, not all of them are always available on the OS X platform (sometimes a system is listed as “mac friendly” however that is for basic functionality only – some advanced features may not be completely compatible with the OS X system).
+While many features are advertised by online fax services, not all of them are available on MacOS.
+Even systems listed as “Mac friendly” may be “Mac Friendly” for the basics only – advanced features may not work with MacOS.

 For full details on online fax services compatible with Mac OS X and other operating systems, see our page on Online Faxing.

 Instead of having to print a document and then fax it (or receive a document over the fax then scan it), connecting a fax machine this way will let you send and receive faxes from the computer.

 What you’ll need

-- A computer running Mac OS X
+- A computer running macOS.

-- An active land-line phone line to connect the fax / mutlifunction printer to.
-The phone line should not be a VoIP phone connection as VoIP signals usually scramble a fax signal – for more details on faxing with VoIP, see our page on “why does my fax machine not work on my VoIP phone line?“
+- An active land-line phone line.
+Do not use a VoIP phone connection as VoIP signals will scramble a fax signal -see our page “why does my fax machine not work on my VoIP phone line?.”

-- A document to send
+- A document to send.

 Things to be aware of